awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

-Deploying the Quantum Ready Architecture for Drug Discovery solution with the default parameters builds the following environment in the AWS Cloud.
+Deploying the Quantum Computing Exploration for Drug Discovery on AWS solution with the default parameters builds the following environment in the AWS Cloud.

 ![architecture](./images/architecture.png)

-Figure 1: Quantum Ready Architecture for Drug Discovery architecture on AWS
+Figure 1: Quantum Computing Exploration for Drug Discovery on AWS architecture

 This solution deploys the AWS CloudFormation template in your AWS Cloud account and provides three parts: